HiruNya/nosqlite/README.md

 ## Features
 - Insert JSON objects.
-- Get JSON objects by primary key.
+- Get and remove JSON objects by primary key.
 - Iterate through multiple entries in a table.
 - Filter by using the fields in a JSON object.
 - Get *only* the primary key, JSON object,